AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 On one hand, List is the most popular sequence.
 It is the default Seq, and most libraries including the Scala 3 compiler use it extensively.
 List is very fast in the usecases it is designed for, which are O(n) traversals, head/tail destructuring, and construction with prepend.

 Vector is theoretically better than List.
 It adds O(1) length, O(1) access, O(1) update, and O(1) append methods.
 Vector is more complicated than List, which could affect its real-world performance.
-Of course, [List is not that simple either](https://alexn.org/blog/2021/02/12/scala-list-secret.html).
+Of course, [List is not so simple either](https://alexn.org/blog/2021/02/12/scala-list-secret.html).

-Hypothesis: If Vector can match List's performance in the common use-cases, then we should prefer Vector.
+**Hypothesis:** If Vector can match List's performance in the common usecases, then we should prefer Vector.

 ## Usecase 1: O(n) Traversals